Job fraud: Demographics

-Younger, more junior people are more likely to have a discrepancy on their CV.
+Younger, more junior people are likelier to have a discrepancy on their CV.
 Someone in a junior administrative position is 23% more likely to have a discrepancy on their CV than in a managerial role.
 An applicant aged under 20 is 26% more likely to have a discrepancy than a 51- to 60-year-old.

-Neither men nor women are statistically more likely to have a discrepancy on their CV (X-squared = 0.56, df = 1, p-value = 0.46): 24% of applications submitted by women have a discrepancy compared to 26% of those for men.

-A 2008 study found a discrepancy in the CVs of 14% of those that had graduated from top 20 universities compared to 43% of those that had graduated from a low ranked university.
+A 2008 study found a discrepancy in the CVs of 14% of those who had graduated from top 20 universities compared to 43% of those who had graduated from a low-ranked university.
 Maths graduates had the lowest proportion of discrepancies, 6%.

+Types of fraud

+Job fraud encompasses a variety of schemes that exploit job seekers.
+Common types include: